-Table 36 Listed Buildings at Risk
+Table 37 Listed Buildings at Risk

-Building Name Status Owner Risk Status 85-87 Green Lane Buxton Grade II Private 4 Applications to refurbish in 2007 but never implemented Christ Church Macclesfield Road Buxton Grade II Religious organisation 5 The lead valley gutters and cast iron rainwater goods are defective and there is some localised damp penetration.
+Building Name Status Owner Risk Status Progress 85-87 Green Lane Buxton Grade II Private Religious organisation 5 Applications to THE PERMITTION BENEFIS ARE CONTROL rainwater goods are defective and there is some localised damp penetration.
 There have been recent rot outbreaks and there is a considerable condensation problem inside.
 Grant offered March 2011 some work completed in 2012.
-John Kane Tombstone Chuch of St Anne Church Street Buxton Grade II Private 4 The Crescent-Natural Baths Buxton Grade II Conservation Area High Peak Borough Council 3 To be totally refurbished and extended as a spa treatment centre as part of the scheme to convert and repair the Crescent.
-Work is ongoing and progressing to secure the implementation of this scheme.
+Unchanged Sinerarged S John Kane Tombstone Chuch of St Anne Church Street Buxton Grade II Private 4 Unchanged since last monitoring period

+Building Name Status Owner Risk Status Progress The Crescent-Natural Baths Buxton Grade II Conservation Area High Peak Borough Council 3 To be totally refurbished and extended as a spa treatment centre as part of the scheme to convert and repair the Crescent.
+The scheme is now fully funded and has all the statutory consents in place with a view to starting on site.
+The scheme is progressing and work has started on the Pump Room.
 The Crescent Buxton Grade I Conservation Area High Peak Borough Council 2 Approval given and funding in place for comprehensive repair and refurbishment as a 4 star Spa hotel, new tourist information centre, visitor centre and small shops, in conjunction with the Pump Room and Natural Baths.
-Work due to commence late 2014 Bank Hall Chapel-en-le-Frith Grade II Private 4 Some repairs and alterations carried out during the last 5 years but inadequate to secure the building from further deterioration.
+The scheme is now fully funded and has all the statutory consents in place with a view to starting on site.
+Bank Hall Chapel-en-le-Frith Grade II Private 4 Some repairs and alterations carried out during the last 5 years but inadequate to secure the building from further deterioration.
 Dining room remains seriously at risk.
 Future use of building in doubt.
+Unchanged since last monitoring period